 Board meetings take place at set intervals, often quarterly or biannually.
 They can happen more frequently, depending on how your company works and how often your directors want to meet to review processes and company progress.
 The purpose of board meetings is for the directors to talk about any issues that the company is facing, review the company’s performance and discuss new policies to be enacted.

 How do you conduct a board meeting?

-Board meetings may take place in person or over a conference call.
-Today, an increasing number of board meetings are taking place over video conferencing equipment since the technology delivers incredible clarity and makes the meeting more impactful for everyone involved.
+Board meetings may take place in-person or over a virtual board meeting.
+Today, as organizations gradually return to headquarters and offices, an increasing number of board meetings are taking place over video conferencing equipment or meeting room systems, since the technology delivers incredible clarity and makes the meeting more impactful for everyone involved.
 As you can imagine, nonverbal communication is incredibly important in these types of meetings.